get-convex/dryad/README.md

 ## 1. Keeping up to date with repository changes

-Dryad periodically calls a job called `repo:sync`.
-This Convex action uses a table called `syncState` to loop between a few states:
+Every minute, dryad calls a job named `repo:sync`.
+This is a Convex action which uses a table called `syncState` to loop between two states:

 1. Polling for a new commit on HEAD.
 2. Indexing that commit

 While polling for a new commit, dryad uses the GitHub API (via Octokit) to check the sha of the target repo + branch.
-As long as it remains the same as the last indexed sha, `repo:sync` exits until the next poll.
+As long as the value coming back from GitHub remains the same as the last indexed sha in `syncState.commit`, `repo:sync` exits until the next poll.

-Once a new commit is discovered, `syncState` has a field called `commit` that is set to that sha, and a `commitDone` field that is set to false.
+But when a new commit is discovered, the `syncState.commit` field is set to that is set to the new sha, and tha `commitDone` field is set to false.
 This puts dryad into "Indexing that commit" mode.

-When indexing a commit, dryad first uses the GitHub "trees" API to fetch the entire file tree of that commit, including the file checksums associated with every file.
+When indexing a commit, `repo:sync` first uses the GitHub "trees" API to fetch the entire file tree of that commit, including the file checksums associated with every file.

-Dryad walks this whole tree, only examining "source files" (according to the `settings`` table's extension specification).
+Dryad then walks this whole tree, looking for source code files (according to the `settings`` table's extension specification).
 For every source file, it determines if the checksum has changed since the last time the file was indexed.
 If the file is new or has changed, it is downloaded from the repo and re-indexed.

-Otherwise the file is marked current (still valid in the new commit).
+Otherwise the file is marked current–still valid in new commit.

-Finally, any files that aren't part of this new commit tree are removed from the index.
+Finally, after all files in the tree are properly indexed, any files that no longer part of this new commit tree are removed from the index.

 And with that, `commitDone` is set to true and dryad goes back to polling for a new commit.

 ## 2. Indexing source files